 Director of a Private Limited Company

-Director in Private Limited Company
+Director in a Private Limited Company

 Private limited company is one of the most common business entity in India.
 In a private limited company, the Directors play an important role during the incorporation process and post-incorporation process.
 In this article, we cover all aspects of being a Director in a private limited company.